reritom/Flask-Microservice-Tutorial/README.md

 ### Other things to consider
 This guide has glossed over a few things:
 - Each backend should be unit tested.
-- There are plenty of Flask frameworks that handle serialisation more implicitly by looking at the models and handling the serialisation automatically.
 - Pretty much every decision made in this guide could have been made in a different way with the same end result.